WEDR: History

-March 2008 – 99 Jamz is NOW known as 99Jamz South Florida's ONLY Station for Hip Hop and R&B. WEDR continues to dominant the South Florida Market, with format changes from former competitor WMIB, what is now a Spanish station.
+March 2008 – 99 Jamz is NOW known as "99Jamz, South Florida's ONLY Station for Hip Hop and R&B." WEDR continues to dominant the South Florida Market, with format changes from former competitor WMIB, what is now a Spanish station.

 July 2008 – 99 Jamz launches the nationally syndicated "Rickey Smiley Morning Show" with Ebony Steele, HeadKrack, Gary, Rock T and Special K, with Miss Kimmy, Benji Brown and Marcus E. Johnson still producing on the local end.
 Big Lip Bandit was fired and no longer with the station.
-He is now with rival radio station Power 96 and the Power 96 Morning Show.